seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 The thoughts of others!
 Pray you, tell me this;
 If he should break his day, what should I gain
 By the exaction of the forfeiture?
-A pound of man’s flesh taken from a man
+A pound of man's flesh taken from a man
 Is not so estimable, profitable neither,
 As flesh of muttons, beefs, or goats.
 I say,
 To buy his favour, I extend this friendship: